 Next, Kumbhakarna’s valiant sons Kumbha and Nikhumba fought bravely only to meet Yama in in the hands of Sugriva and Hanuman respectively.
 The morale of the Vanara army was boosted after the death of these brothers.

 Ravana decided to send Indrajit again.
-Indrajit, deciding to fool the army by deceit.
-He brought in his chariot the ‘Maya Sita’ (Exact Sita-like person created by Maya).
+Indrajit, deciding to fool the army by deceit, brought in his chariot the ‘Maya Sita’ (Exact Sita-like person created by Maya).
 He was accosted by Hanuman who believed that it was indeed Sita Mata and was deeply pained and shocked.
-As Hanuman charged to attack him, Indrajit, with a loud laugh slashed the chest of ‘Sita’ and killed her.
+As Hanuman charged to attack him, Indrajit, with a loud laugh slashed the chest of ‘Sita’ and ‘killed’ her.
 Hanuman was shattered and walked away from the battle, feeling utterly miserable that the very reason for whom the battle was on, was killed.

 Indrajit was happy to have diverted the attention of the enemy camp as he

 had planned a secret ritual at a place called Nikhumbila, on the completion of which, he would become invincible.
 So he proceeded to Nikhumbila to start and finish the ritual as soon as he could.

 Benumbed with great shock at the death of his invincible son, Ravana came with the last three warriors Mahaparshva, Mahodhara and Virupaksha and started battle with Rama.
 The three warriors were killed.

 Ravana was greatly enraged to see his brother Vibhishana being protected by

 Lakshmana and hurled a weapon by name Shakthi at Lakshmana.
 This weapon never missed its victim.
 Before it hit Lakshmana, luckily Rama uttered “May the weapon fail in its vigour and leave Lakshmana unharmed”.
 Shakthi, though lost its strength, entered the chest of Lakshmana and pierced the ground.
 Lakshmana fell on the ground bleeding profusely.